How to Configure a Cisco Switch using GNS3 Basically

 Step 6

-Add one VPCS to the GNS3 workspace as follows.
-Connect the VPCS to the Switch’s FastEthernet0/10 interface.
+Add one VPCS to the GNS3 workspace as shown below.
+Connect the VPCS you added to the Switch’s FastEthernet0/10 interface.

 Adding VPCS to GNS3